Skip to content

 12-48 Hours After Drinking

 This is where the rubber meets the road since the symptoms are now full-blown and your body is going through severe withdrawal.
 During this period, expect hallucinations, hand tremors, seizures, and disorientation.
-Once these hours are over, the body is almost fully detoxified and blood pressure restores.
+Once these hours are over, the body is almost fully detoxified and blood pressure restored.

 48-72 Hours After Drinking